Esri/military-features-data/data/mil2525d/utilities/military-features-utilities/README.md

 * IMPORTANT: Complete a few additional manual steps (these have not yet been fully automated)
     * Export the metadata from an existing Military Features GDB and import it into this one (using Import/Export Metadata GP tools)
 	* Enable Editor Tracking for desired layers/fields (ex.
 "Created By" "Creation Time") using the Enable Editor Tracking GP Tool
-	* A Toolbox, `Military Overlay Supplemental Tools_10.3.tbx`, has been included.
-Note this toolbox and these tools only run on ArcGIS Desktop 10
+	* A Toolbox, `Military Overlay Supplemental Tools_10.3.tbx`, has been included in this folder to assist with these steps.
+        * NOTE/IMPORTANT: this toolbox and these tools only run on ArcGIS Desktop 10 (import/export metadata tools)

 ### Add Military Feature Fields